Summary

-Breach Discovery and Reporting
+Breach Discovery

-A breach will be treated as discovered:
+A breach is considered discovered:

 Subject: HIPAA Breach Report [Breach Type]

-Message Format:
+Message format:

-Date discovered - when the breach was identified
+Date discovered – When the breach was identified

 Date of breach – When the breach occurred (if known)